Back to Blog

 First home buyers might prioritise higher contributions to boost their deposit withdrawal amount.
 Every dollar contributed grows and becomes available when purchasing your first home.

 Self-employed people can contribute any amount they choose rather than selecting from fixed percentages.
-Contributing enough to claim the full member tax credit should be the minimum.
+Contributing enough to claim the full government contribution is often the minimum target for voluntary contributors.

 Those with debt might question whether paying down debt or increasing KiwiSaver contributions is better.
 Generally, paying off high-interest debt first makes mathematical sense, but KiwiSaver contributions have forced-saving benefits that help those who might otherwise not save at all.